 The Therapy is very directive.
-This simply means that you will be given things to do, homework if you like, to help you to change your thoughts and behaviours and to help you to get your life back.
+This means that you will be given things to do, homework if you like, to help you change your thoughts and behaviours and help you get your life back.

 How will CBT help with Intrusive Thoughts?

-It might be useful to read how thoughts become intrusive and then come back to this page.
+It might be helpful to read my main page on intrusive thoughts and then come back to this page.

-The main point from the other page that you have just read is that, your brain learns from repeated experiences.
-This simply means the more times you have the thoughts, the more things you change or avoid, your brain pays attention to this and keeps giving the same things over and over again.
-I am going to give an example in order to explain this a bit better.
+The main point from the other page you just read is that your brain learns from repeated experiences.
+This means the more times you have the thoughts, the more things you change or avoid; your brain pays attention to this and keeps giving the same things over and over again.
+I am going to give an example to explain this a bit better.

 If you are a mother or father and are having intrusive thoughts relating to children

-If it is time to get your child ready for bed, and their night-time routine involves a bath, you might think “but what if I look in the wrong place?”
-This understandably might make you feel very anxious and lead onto different thoughts such as;
+If it is time to get your child ready for bed, and their night-time routine involves a bath, you might think, “but what if I look in the wrong place?”
+This understandably might make you feel very anxious and lead to different thoughts such as;

-“I’m a bad parent, something is wrong with me, I am disgusting.”
-You could well avoid bathing your child and make excuses to get your partner to do this.
-The same sort of scenario can be applied to changing nappies and dressing your child.
+“I’m a bad parent; something is wrong with me; I am disgusting.”
+You could avoid bathing your child and make excuses to get your partner to do this.
+The same scenario can be applied to changing nappies and dressing your child.

-The more often you have these thoughts, and the more often you change your behaviours – this repeated experience, is very similar to a practice.
-Your brain learns and next time you go to bath your child, all the thoughts and feeling relating to bathing your child come back to you.
+The more often you have these thoughts, and the more often you change your behaviours – this repeated experience is very similar to practice.
+Your brain learns, and the next time you bathe your child, all the thoughts and feelings relating to bathing your child comes back to you.

 How will CBT help?

 The end product is to change the structure of your brain.
-Sounds like a big claim, right?
+It sounds like a big claim, right?
 But think of it this way.
-This is not the best example, but hopefully it makes sense.
-Let’s say you have driven on the right hand side of the road all your life, and have never had to worry about changing gears, and then you decide to live in London for 5 years.
+This is not the best example, but hopefully, it makes sense.
+Let’s say you have driven on the right-hand side of the road all your life and have never had to worry about changing gears, and then you decide to live in London for 5 years.

 Even though you can drive, you need to unlearn driving on the right – think how much of this is automatic.
-If you have never driven on the other side of the road, have you ever been on holidays where people drive on a different side of the road from you, and you just want to cross from one side of the street to another?
-It’s not easy, you are automatically looking the wrong way for the traffic when you step out onto the road!
+If you have never driven on the other side of the road, have you ever been on holidays where people drive on a different side from you, and you want to cross from one side of the street to another?
+It’s not easy; you automatically look the wrong way for the traffic when you step onto the road!

-If you want to drive in the UK, you have to change the structure of what is already in your brain relating to driving.
-You do this through repeated experiences of learning to use a gear stick, learning to drive on the left and how to negotiate corners.
+If you want to drive in the UK, you have to change your brain’s structure relating to driving.
+You do this through repeated learning experiences to use a gear stick, learning to drive on the left and how negotiate corners.

-Once you have successfully accomplished this you have changed the structure of your brain!
+Once you have accomplished this, you have changed the structure of your brain!

 Back to CBT for Intrusive Thoughts.

-CBT will help you not only to question the validity of your thoughts, but to change them into more realistic, evidence based thoughts.
+CBT will help you question the validity of your thoughts and change them into more realistic, evidence-based thoughts.
 It will also help you change the things that you are doing, such as avoiding bathing your child (or avoiding knives or … whatever the content of your intrusive thoughts are)

-Over time, you are establishing new repeated experiences, from which your brain can learn.
-This is all done in conjunction with learning to manage your anxiety, as change sometimes makes us feel anxious.
+Over time, you are establishing new repeated experiences from which your brain can learn.
+This is all done by learning to manage your anxiety, as change sometimes makes us anxious.

 What to take from this article

-Just because you are having intrusive thoughts, this does not mean that you will act on them, nor does it mean that they are true, or say something about you as a person.
-There are effective treatments that can help you with intrusive thoughts and CBT is one of them
+Just because you have intrusive thoughts does not mean that you will act on them, nor does it mean that they are true or say something about you.
+There are effective treatments that can help you with intrusive thoughts, and CBT is one of them.